 Moving out on your own for the first time is a big step.
 It can also be a confusing time, with many questions such as: what documentation is required, how much money will I need and will I need renters insurance?
-Don’t worry, we can shine a light on what you need to do to ensure your first rental experience goes as smoothly as possible.
+With a rental crisis that shows no sign of slowing and many other thorny issues such as fraudsters and scam artists it seems to be an especially daunting prospect these days.
+But don’t worry, we can shine a light on the top tips for renting a house for the first time to ensure your first rental experience goes as smoothly as possible.

 Above all, your lease is the most important document to wrap your head around.
 It defines how long you’ll rent the property, how much you will pay and your basic responsibilities as a tenant.
 Once a lease is signed, you’re legally bound to everything set out in it for the period of your agreement.
 So you must read and understand it completely.
 If you breach your conditions, your landlord will be within their rights to issue you with notices and eventually evict you.